RodrigoScola/vscode-text-objects/README.md

 -    change the commands interface for better devs - DONE
 -    do the else on if statements - DONE
 -    rhs is not for assignign, but reassigning - DONE

--    do inner rhs aswell
+-    do inner rhs aswell - DONE

 -    finish the languages support
 -    revise all selectors (remember to put the inner conditonal in the conditional)
 -    see if the todos are valid still